 Beware of tearout.
-Whether you use a router or a knife, you must pay attention to the grain of the wood on the body curves-especially with solid woods.
+Whether you use a router or a knife, you must pay attention to the grain of the wood on the body curves-especially with the top which is solid mahogany, not laminated.

 At the curves, a cutting tool working against the grain wants to dig into the wood.
 This action makes it easy to tear out a chunk of wood.
-See the illustration on this page.
+See the illustration on the next page.

-To avoid tearout, plan your cuts so that the router or knife approaches each curve on its downward slope, rather than climbing upward.
+To avoid tearout, plan your cuts so that the router or knife appoaches each curve on its downward slope, rather than climbing upward.
 The eight arrows on the illustration show the direction to make each cut around the body.